Best Practice Scenarios

 The book enables instructors to embed instructional videos directly into the book’s page, keeping students on the course site as they do their outside coursework.
 To embed a video into a book you will need to copy html code into your book.
 Follow these instructions for embedding a video from YouTube into your Book.

-- Copy the embed html code from the YouTube video (found on the YouTube site where the video is hosted).
+- Copy the embed html code from the YouTube video (found by clicking Share on the YouTube site where the video is hosted).

 - Enter the book in which you would like to embed video.